miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Harmonized Presence chances and adjusted description of Blood Boil.
 Edited history and occult item descriptions to display percentages.
 Cleared disciplines before many more cutscenes than in the original.
+Made Chang brothers and serial killer be resistant to Blood Purge.

 Items:
 +Changed armor to absorb half aggravated damage and updated the info.